sschweig/books_backend/README.md

 ## Getting Started

+First, uncomment line 23 and comment out line 22, then insert your own Books API Key.
-First, run the development server by executing the following command from the same folder as main.py:
+After that, run the development server by executing the following command from the same folder as main.py:

 ```